-A quick glance at Canyon's geometry chart reveals that they don't take all of their measurements on the Grail the same way as most other manufacturers.
-This is most evident in the reach measurement, which Canyon claims to be 478mm for our size large test bike.
-While that number would be normal for a modern mountain bike, it's absurdly long when compared to other gravel bikes.
+A quick glance at Canyon's geometry chart reveals that they don't take all their measurements on the Grail the same way as most other manufacturers.
+The difference is most evident in the reach measurement, which Canyon claims to be 478mm for our size large test bike.
+While that number would be typical for a modern mountain bike, it's absurdly long compared to other gravel bikes.
 It turns out that Canyon measures the horizontal distance from the center of the bottom bracket to the top of the handlebar, while most manufacturers measure to the center of the head tube.
-For the sake of consistency and comparison, we measured the reach ourselves and found it to be 402mm which is more similar to other large bikes we've tested.
+For the sake of consistency and comparison, we measured the reach ourselves and found it to be 402mm, which is more similar to other large bikes we've tested.
 Other key measurements are a 576mm effective top tube length, 425mm chainstays, and a 1,040mm wheelbase.
 The head tube angle is 72.5-degrees with a 73.5-degree seat tube and a 278mm bottom bracket height.
 Our size large weighed 19 lbs and 14 oz set up tubeless without pedals.

 - Gravel-specific geometry

 - 700c wheels on sizes S-2XL, 650b wheels on sizes 2XS-XS